Millwall F.C.: New owner, stability, and first play-off success: 2007–2015

-Millwall's first game back in the Championship was a 3–0 away win at Bristol City.
-The game had been much hyped due to City's signing of then-England goalkeeper David James.
-Only days after the defeat, Steve Coppell resigned as City manager.
-The Lions celebrated the 125th anniversary of the club on 2 October 2010, which was the closest home game date to the first fixture Millwall ever played against Fillebrook on 3 October 1885.
-Millwall drew 1–1 with Burnley and wore a special one-off kit for the game, made by manufacturers Macron, which bore the names of every footballer who had played for the club.
-Kenny Jackett celebrated five years in charge of the club in November 2012, with a 4–1 victory away at Nottingham Forest.
 After a strong start to the 2012–13 season, including a 13-game unbeaten run and flirting with the play-offs, Millwall finished poorly, with only five wins in the last 23 games, narrowly avoiding relegation on the last day of the season.
 Their poor league form coincided with reaching the semi-final of the FA Cup for the fifth time in their history.
 They played Wigan Athletic at Wembley Stadium on 14 April 2013, losing 2–0 to the eventual cup winners.
 Kenny Jackett resigned on 7 May 2013.
-He was Millwall's fourth-longest serving manager.
+He was Millwall's fourth-longest serving manager having managed 306 games.
 After a month of searching, Millwall appointed St Johnstone boss Steve Lomas as their new manager on 6 June 2013.
-His appointment provoked mixed emotions among some supporters, due to him being a former captain of West Ham United, their biggest rival.
-Club record goalscorer Neil Harris returned to Millwall as a coach on 23 June 2013 after retiring as a player through injury.
 Millwall sacked Lomas on 26 December 2013, after winning only five of his first 22 games in charge.
-Harris and youth team coach Scott Fitzgerald took over as joint caretaker-managers.
-On 4 January 2014 Millwall lost 4–1 at Southend United in the FA Cup, a team 31 places below them in the football pyramid.
-Harris described the performance as a "shambles."